If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Without it, you cannot study at some colleges and universities.

 A DELE diploma boosts your CV.
-Above all, it gives you a qualification to display your Spanish skills throughout your life.
+Above all, it provides a credential to demonstrate your Spanish skills throughout your life.

 DELE also certifies your Spanish proficiency up to level C2.